 Jocelyn dreamed of working in film.
 She believed she would easily land film industry work with an expensive film degree.
 Instead, she found the Craft Certification method before spending tens of thousands of dollars on traditional schooling.

 Breaking into and advancing upwards in the film industry is counter-intuitive.
 Unlike the corporate world, which demands degrees for advancement, the film industry does not require a degree.
 In fact, a degree doesn’t qualify you.
 Jocelyn tells us, “Realistically, they’re not even going to ask if you have a degree.”

 Film set is a craft job, while film school teaches theory.
 Most who dream of working in film don’t understand that classroom theory doesn’t apply in the world of film.
 The way to success is to learn a craft specialty live on set.

 Film industry professionals hire based on work ethic, attitude, and who they know.
 Professionals value most highly those who have Get It Factor.
 No one learns Get It Factor sitting in expensive classes.

-Through A-List, Jocelyn gained practical knowledge.
+Through Craft Certification, Jocelyn gained practical knowledge.
 She discovered how to break into the industry, became familiar with the set environment, and learned who works in what department.
 Jocelyn advanced her career.
-She deployed her armory of A-list networking methods and moved into her craft.
+She deployed her armory of Craft Certification networking methods and moved into her craft.
 In short time, she achieved the coveted position of Assistant Director.
 She’s highly sought after, continually referred work, and referring work to others.

 Jocelyn shares that she learned, “how to fish”.
-A-list taught her the skills and confidence to not only break into the film industry, but also to successfully network and become a known and loved Assistant Director.
-The beauty of this program is learning Get It Factor, that unique-to-the-film-industry insider edge Jocelyn discovered through the A-list Work-Study program.
+Craft Certification taught her the skills and confidence to not only break into the film industry, but also to successfully network and become a known and loved Assistant Director.
+The beauty of this program is learning Get It Factor, that unique-to-the-film-industry insider edge Jocelyn discovered through the FIF Craft Certification Program.